-I would like to kn'ow, if such a power is vested in the State Bank of India, why create a subsidiary bank at all.
+I would like to know, if such a power is vested in the State Bank of India. why create a subsidiary bank at all.
 They could as well amalgamate and organise the so-called subsidiary banks as the branches of the State Bank of India.
-Instead of doing that, probably as a sort of compromise between these Stateassociated banks and the State Bank of India 'on the one side and the Reserve Bank on the other this sort of arrangement has been entered into.
-1 personally feel that a sort of

-[Shri P. S. Rajagopal Naidu.] compromise has been arrived at between these banks and this Bill is the result of it.
-As I had already said, it would have been very well if the State-associated banks had been completely liquidated and amalgamated with the State Bank of India and wherever these State-ass'ociated banks had been operating before, the State Bank of India could have treated them as the branches of the State Bank of India and the treasury work could be got on.
+Instead of doing that, probably as a sort of compromise between these State-associated banks and the State Bank of India on the and the one side Reserve Bank the other this sort of arrangeon ment has been entered into.
+1 feel personally that a sort of at been arrived has compromise banks and this these hetween Bill is the result of it.
+As I had already said, it would have been very well if the State-associated banks had been completely liquidated and amalgamated with the State Bank of India and wherever these State-associated banks had been operating before, the State Bank of India could have treated them as the branches of the State Bank of India and the treasury work could be got on.
 Instead of that they create a sort of subsidiary bank which is quite novel, and the procedure adopted also is quite novel.
-Absolutely no independent powers are now given to these subsidiary banks either in the management of their affairs or in regard to the constitution of the Boards of Management.
-There are no independent powers given, and even in the matter of day-to-day busi ness, we And under clause 36 which deals with the business of the subsidiary banks thus: -
+Absolutely no independent powers are now given to these subsidiary banks either in the management of their affairs or in regard to the constitution of the Boards of Management, There are no independent powers given, and even the matter of day-to-day in busi We find under clause 36 ness. with which deals the business of the subsidiary banks thus:-